kyma-project/kyma-environment-broker/testing/e2e/provisioning/README.md

 During the provisioning phase, the test performs the following steps:

 1. Sends a call to KEB to provision a Kyma runtime.
 KEB creates the operation and sends a request to Runtime Provisioner.
 The test waits until the operation is successful.
 It takes about 30 minutes on Google Cloud and a few hours on Azure.
 You can configure the timeout using the environment variable.

-    b.
-Creates a ConfigMap with **instanceId** specified.
+2. Creates a ConfigMap with **instanceId** specified.

-    c.
-Fetches the DashboardURL from KEB.
+3. Fetches the DashboardURL from KEB.
 To do so, the runtime must be successfully provisioned and registered in the Director.

-    d.
-Updates the ConfigMap with **dashboardUrl** field.
+4. Updates the ConfigMap with **dashboardUrl** field.

-    e.
-Creates a Secret with a kubeconfig of the provisioned runtime.
+5. Creates a Secret with a kubeconfig of the provisioned runtime.

-    f.
-Ensures that the DashboardURL redirects to the UUA login page, which means that Kyma runtime is accessible.
+6. Ensures that the DashboardURL redirects to the UUA login page, which means that Kyma runtime is accessible.

 #### Cleanup

 The cleanup logic is executed at the end of the end-to-end test or when the provisioning phase fails.
 During the cleanup, the test performs the following steps:

-    a.
-Gets **instanceId** from the ConfigMap.
+1. Gets **instanceId** from the ConfigMap.

-    b.
-Removes the test's Secret and ConfigMap.
+2. Removes the test's Secret and ConfigMap.

-    c.
-Fetches the runtime kubeconfig from Runtime Provisioner and uses it to clean up resources that block the cluster from being deprovisioned.
+3. Fetches the runtime kubeconfig from Runtime Provisioner and uses it to clean up resources that block the cluster from being deprovisioned.

-    d.
-Sends a request to deprovision the runtime to KEB.
+4. Sends a request to deprovision the runtime to KEB.
 The request is passed to Runtime Provisioner, which deprovisions the runtime.

-    e.
-Waits until the deprovisioning is successful.
+5. Waits until the deprovisioning is successful.
 It takes about 20 minutes to complete.
 You can configure the timeout using the environment variable.

 Between the end-to-end test phases, you can run your own test directly on the provisioned runtime.
 To do so, use a kubeconfig stored in a Secret created in the provisioning phase.